How Do Tennis Scores Work? A Simple Guide to Scoring

 However, most sports follow some kind of standard numerical system when it comes to scoring.
 But not tennis.
 Tennis not only has its own terminology - ace, moon ball, bagel etc but it also has its own unique and convoluted scoring system too.

-Even some of the most hard-core sports fans can sometimes struggle to get their head around tennis scores.
+Even some of the most hard-core sports fans can sometimes struggle to get their head around tennis scores - which can cause trouble when betting on the sport.

 So, for anyone not sure what love means (in a tennis way, of course) or think deuce is something to do with the number two - here’s our simple guide to tennis scoring.